Skip to content

 Skill toggles persist per site as the merchant flips them.
 There is no merchant-facing “Analyze my site” button; any deeper extraction runs server-side and best-effort, and never blocks the flow.

-Step 3 (Install + verify) — three install-method tabs with a shared proof-check state.
-The script-tag tab is the default.
+Step 3 (Install + verify) — five install-method tabs, always visible, with a shared proof-check state.
+The detection-recommended tab is pre-selected and carries a lime RECOMMENDED badge; every tab stays clickable.

-The merchant picks an install method and places the Sill snippet, then proves domain ownership.
-The three peer tabs are:
+The merchant then picks an install method (or accepts the recommended pre-selection), places the Sill snippet, and proves domain ownership.
+The five install tabs are:

 • Script tag — the universal path.
-Paste a one-line <script> into the site’s HTML; see Embed script for the snippet, sizing, and load behavior.
+Paste a one-line <script> into the site’s HTML.
+Rich per-visit browser-side observation for JS-executing agents.
+Static-only crawlers cannot see a script-tag-only install: the pointer is injected into the DOM at runtime, so a static fetch of /.well-known/agent-card.json returns nothing on this path — the Cloudflare, WordPress, and WooCommerce tabs close that gap.
+See Embed script for the snippet, sizing, and load behavior.

 • Shopify — OAuth connect to the merchant’s Shopify store.
 On a Shopify site the OAuth grant itself proves ownership, so a separate proof panel is not shown on this tab.